 So read on to discover when the best time to visit Sri Lanka is overall, as well as the peak times to go based on exactly when you want to travel there and how you want to spend your time when you do…

 - Perfect 10 Day Sri Lanka Itinerary

-- Best Places for a Sri Lanka Safari
+- Best 8 Parks for a Sri Lankan Safari + How to Plan

-- Catching the Famous Sri Lanka Train: All You Need to Know
+- Catching the Colombo to Kandy Train: All You Need to Know

 My stay in Sri Lanka was sponsored by Sri Lanka tourism but, as always, all views are my own.